Henryetta, Oklahoma: Media

+Infrastructure

 Transportation

 Henryetta is at the crossroads of Interstate 40, being a major east–west interstate highway through the south-central portion of the United States, and U.S. Route 75, being a major north–south highway currently extending from Noyes, Minnesota on the Canada–United States border south to Dallas, Texas.
 Henryetta is also served by US Route 266 and Oklahoma State Highway 124.

 Henryetta Municipal Airport (FAA ID: F10), owned by the City of Henryetta, is located about 3 miles southwest and offers a 3501 x 50 ft.
 (1067 x 15 m) paved runway.

 Commercial air transportation is available out of Tulsa International Airport, about 60 miles to the north.

 Henryetta is served by the KI BOIS Area Transit System ("KATS"), a low-cost public bus/van service established in 1983 to help communities, primarily in southeast Oklahoma, by providing access to Senior Citizen centers, groceries, medical services, and jobs.
 Their service includes transportation to Okmulgee and Tulsa.